TABLE OF CONTENTS

 • You can only deduct property taxes on your tax return if you take the itemized deduction.

-• The cap for property tax is $10,000 for single or married couples filing jointly and $5,000 for couples filing separately.
+• You can deduct up to $10,000 of state and local taxes — including property taxes — for single or married couples filing jointly and $5,000 for couples filing separately.

 What Are Property Taxes?